 I'm watching this Dennett video.
 At 12:40 minutes they get on to "qualia".
-To versions of colour perception are set on for blue.

-1 Having a phenomenal quality of blue instantiated in my brain.
+- 1 Having a phenomenal quality of blue instantiated in my brain. and - 2 The quality of blue is represented by my brain.

 For my money the idea of a qualia seems right.
 Others on this Forum page have claimed that Dennett has ejected the notion as crap.